vega/altair/NOTES_FOR_MAINTAINERS.md

 Major version updates (e.g. Vega-Lite 1.X->2.X) have required substantial rewrites, because the internal structure of the schema changed appreciably.

+### Updating vl-convert version bound
+When updating the version of Vega-Lite, it's important to ensure that [vl-convert](https://github.com/vega/vl-convert) includes support for the new Vega-Lite version.
+Check the [vl-convert releases](https://github.com/vega/vl-convert/releases) to find the minimum version of vl-convert that includes support for the desired version of Vega-Lite (and [open an issue](https://github.com/vega/vl-convert/issues) if this version hasn't been included in a released yet.).
+Update the vl-convert version check in `altair/utils/_importers.py` with the new minimum required version of vl-convert.

 ## Releasing the Package